Controlling quality: What auditing involves, and where it’s going

 Although it is bound by standards and involves a large amount of technical expertise, the auditing process is very personal – it’s about communication and building a trusting relationship.
 But as technology develops, the inspection itself may require less and less human intervention.

-Auditing can also help avoid the risks this brings, said Leroy: “Any wireless device can leave the door open to hackers.
+Auditing can also help avoid the risks this brings, says Luc: “Any wireless device can leave the door open to hackers.
 The companies that make these sensors and other inspection devices have to be audited and their products tested before they go to the market.”

 Contribution to society